Discover the 10 oldest cities in the world.

 9. Damascus, Syria

-Although it is believed that humans first appeared here between 8000 and 10000 BC, modern-day Damascus is believed to have been founded in the 3rd millennium BC.
-You can see signs of Roman, Greek and Islamic culture in the planning and architecture of the entire city.
+Although it is estimated that humans first appeared here between 8000 and 10000 BC, modern-day Damascus is determined to have been founded in the 3rd millennium BC.
+You can see signs of Roman, Greek, and Islamic cultures in the city's planning and architecture.

 1044811394